Charlotte Amalie Cruises Port Guide

 Mountain Top

-Cruises to St. Thomas, Virgin Islands stop in one of two ports: Havensight and Crown Bay.
+Cruises to St. Thomas, Virgin Islands stop at one of two docks: Havensight and Crown Bay.
 You’ll find them on either side of Charlotte Amalie on the south side of the island, though neither is close enough to provide an easy walk between the ship and downtown.
-It’s easy to find taxi service between Charlotte Amalie and the ports, or you can opt for a shore excursion to take you around the island and to Charlotte Amalie.
-You’ll find shops, eateries, bars, and ATMs within easy walking distance of both piers.
+It’s easy to find taxi service between Charlotte Amalie and either pier, or you can opt for a shore excursion to take you around the island and to Charlotte Amalie.
+Both piers are well equipped with duty-free shopping, car rental, ATMs, restaurants, tour desks, and places to eat.

 Transportation in Charlotte Amalie

-One of the easiest ways to get around in port while on a cruise to St. Thomas is by taxi, but these taxis aren’t what you’re used to.
-Instead of hailing a cab just for yourself, you’ll get onto a small, open-air shuttle called a safari truck equipped with a few rows of seats.
+One of the easiest ways to get around in port while on a cruise to St. Thomas, if you don’t want to rent your own car, is by taxi, although local taxis are not what you might expect.
+They’re small, open-air shuttle vehicles called safari trucks equipped with a few rows of seats.
 Flag one down heading in the direction you want to go and tell the driver where you want to be dropped off.
 You may make extra stops before yours, depending on the other passengers’ desired routes.
 You’ll pay a set price per person that is usually quite reasonable.
-Tipping is appreciated, but not required.
+To explore the island under your own steam, rent a car from the outlets at the cruise pier—but remember that driving is on the left.

 Local Currency & Tipping Customs

-The official currency in St. Thomas and the rest of the U.S. Virgin Islands is the U.S. dollar.
-Tipping is expected when dining out or ordering drinks at a bar.
+The U.S. dollar is the official currency in St. Thomas and the rest of the U.S. Virgin Islands.
+Tipping is customary when dining out or ordering drinks at a bar.
 Tipping customs in St. Thomas and the other USVI are similar to those in the U.S., with 15% to 20% of the total bill being the normal amount to tip.